What Are The Government Regulations For Small Businesses?

 Workplace Safety and Health

-Most businesses with at least 15 employees must comply with the regulations enforced by the Equal Employment Opportunity Commission (EEOC).
-According to the EEOC, businesses cannot discriminate based on gender, race, religion, age, and disability when making hiring decisions.
+Most businesses with at least 15 employees, must comply with the Equal Employment Opportunity Commission (EEOC).
+According to the EEOC, companies cannot discriminate based on gender, race, religion, age, and disability when making hiring decisions.

 Non-US Citizen Workers

 Anyone who has applied for a job knows that all businesses must verify that their employees are legally permitted to work in the US.